raisov/resourceloader/README.md

 ## Demo Application

-__LoaderDemo__ is an application thet load and display randomly selected set of images  listed in [JSON](http://pastebin.com/raw/wgkJgazE).
-When a user press _Refresh_ button than next image set loaded.
+__LoaderDemo__ is an application that load and display randomly selected set of images  listed in [JSON](http://pastebin.com/raw/wgkJgazE).
+When a user press _Refresh_ button the next random images set loaded.
 Application may run on iPhone or iPad with iOS version 11.0 and above.
 `URLLoader` object is used in this application to load JSON with list of images URL and to asynchronously load this images, naturaly.